Painting students sat in class, listening intently.

 Headshot of Amirah Mitchell.

-As a Tyler undergraduate, Amirah Mitchell (BS ’21, Horticulture) planted the seeds of her future business, Sistah Seeds, which grows and distributes culturally important seeds from West African, African American and Afro-Caribbean sources, developing her business plan and working at local farms, True Love Seeds and Greensgrow Farms.
+As a Tyler undergraduate, Amirah Mitchell (BS in Horticulture ’21) planted the seeds of her future business, Sistah Seeds, which grows and distributes culturally important seeds from West African, African American and Afro-Caribbean sources, developing her business plan and working at local farms, True Love Seeds and Greensgrow Farms.
 Temple University recognized her with a 30 Under 30 Award in 2022 for work promoting seed keeping and prioritizing the needs of Black and brown farmers.

 Headshot of Yostina Yacoub.

-Yostina Yacoub (March ’24, Architecture) took the awe she experienced as a child exploring the ancient Egyptian temples of Luxor, where her grandparents lived, and transformed it into undergraduate degrees in architectural engineering and an international Fulbright Scholarship she used to attend Tyler.
+Yostina Yacoub (MArch ’24) took the awe she experienced as a child exploring the ancient Egyptian temples of Luxor, where her grandparents lived, and transformed it into undergraduate degrees in architectural engineering and an international Fulbright Scholarship she used to attend Tyler.

-Encouraged to think across disciplines, she wrote an original thesis that looked at how ancient Coptic architectural themes could be reinterpreted in America.
+Encouraged to think across disciplines, she authored an original thesis that examined how American architecture could reinterpret ancient Coptic architectural themes.
 She currently works as a researcher at VAES.ai, helping to refine AI software that maximizes sustainable design in the construction industry.

 Headshot of Jeffrey Meris.

-Jeffrey Meris’ (BFA ’15, Sculpture; MFA ’19 — Columbia University) first semester at Tyler was challenging.
+Jeffrey Meris’ (BFA ’15) first semester at Tyler was challenging.
 Born in Haiti and raised in the Bahamas, he felt like he was falling behind artistically.
 He credits Professor of Sculpture Karyn Olivier with helping him acquire the tools to grow as a creator.

 “This was really the first time that I realized that my artistic practice could be whatever I wanted it to be,” said Meris.
 “I didn’t have to think about art as this limited thing that happens in a white cube or within a sterile environment.”